VERITAS-Observatory/V2DL3/README.md

 # V2DL3 - VERITAS (VEGAS and Eventdisplay) to DL3 Converter.

-Provide a tool to convert VERITAS data products to DL3 FITS format, allowing to use e.g. the [gammapy science tools](https://gammapy.org/) for analysis.
+V2DL3 is a tool to convert VERITAS data products to DL3 FITS format, allowing to use e.g. the [gammapy science tools](https://gammapy.org/) for analysis.

 The converter can be used to convert point-like and full-enclosure IRFs.
 The FITS output follows format as defined in [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).